Richard Ellis (Maltese photographer): Career

-On his arrival in Malta, James Conroy opened a Daguerreotype photography studio at 2 Strada Concezzione, Senglea where Ellis worked as his assistant.
-About 1865 James Conroy moved his studio to 134, Strada Stretta, Valletta, where they specialised in ambrotypes as well as albumen print including portraits and images of warships in the Grand Harbour.
-By 1870 James Conroy has opened additional premises at 56, Strada Stretta where mostly carte de visite were produced.
+On his arrival in Malta, James Conroy opened a Daguerreotype photography studio, where Ellis worked as his assistant.
+About 1865 James Conroy moved his studio to 56, Strada Stretta, Valletta.
+By 1870 James Conroy has opened additional premises at 134, Strada Stretta, where mostly carte de visite were produced.

-In 1871 Ellis set up his own studio at 43, Strada Stretta, Valletta.
+In 1871 Ellis set up his own studio at 43, Strada Stretta, Valletta, probably due to the unconventional lifestyle of the Conroys and Anceschi.
 He was popular among both the locals and the British, since he had a British surname but was married to a Maltese woman.
-He soon became one of the leading photographers on the island, at a time when photography was still in its early stages.
-Ellis was active in multiple genres of photography, including views, portraits, still lifes and society photography.
+He soon became one of the leading photographers on the island.
+Ellis was active in multiple genres of photography, including views, portraits and society photography.
 He was also proficient in developing, editing, printing, mounting and frame-making.
 Later on Ellis also dealt in photographic equipment.

 His work is renowned both for its historical value and also its technical quality.
 Ellis' clients included King George V of the United Kingdom, King Albert I of Belgium, the German emperor, the queen of Portugal and various other European royals or nobles.
-His work has been featured in a number of publications, including in a 1920 issue of the National Geographic magazine and many posthumous publications.
+His work has been featured in a number of publications, including in a 1920 issue of the National Geographic magazine and many post-humous publications.
 He was awarded several medals and trophies at exhibitions.

-Throughout his decades-long career, Ellis created an archive of around 36,000 to 40,000 photographs, which document Malta's history during the last few decades of the 19th century and the first two decades of the 20th century.
+Throughout his decades-long career, Ellis created an archive of around 36,000 to 45,000 photographs, which document Malta's history during the last few decades of the 19th century and the first two decades of the 20th century.
 These record buildings, views and events, and they also show social change.

 Other work and personal life

 Ellis also tutored at the Malta Society of Arts, Manufactures and Commerce.
 He was a member of the organizing committee of the 24th International Eucharistic Congress held in 1913.

 At the age of 22, Ellis married Alfonsina Curmi, a Maltese woman from Cospicua.
 They had a son named John. and two daughters, Amelia and Mary.
-Following Alfonsina's death, Ellis had another son outside of marriage.
-The child, Anthony, was not raised by his mother Giuseppina Farrugia but was instead left in the care of the Camilleri family of Victoria, Gozo to raise him with their own children.
-Anthony learnt many years afterwards that he was the son of Richard Ellis and was recognised as his son by virtue of a court judgment of 2 March 1944.

 Ellis is buried at the cemetery of Santa Maria Addolorata ("Our Lady of Sorrows") in Paola, which is Malta's largest graveyard.